imAIgene-Dream3D/BEHAV3D/docs/source/analysis/single_cell/track_classification.md

 Colors default to a **hash-stable** palette — a cluster keeps the same color across reruns and even when only a subset of clusters is plotted — unless you assign one manually here, in which case your choice is remembered instead.

+Treat renaming as the **curation step** that follows the overview PDF.
+First inspect the representative trajectories, then decide which clusters deserve distinct names and which ones are just oversplit versions of the same movement archetype.

+The goal here is **interpretable trajectory classes**, not preserving every split made by the clustering algorithm.
+If two clusters would end up with the same biological description, it is usually better to give them the same final name and merge them than to keep two labels that nobody can explain consistently.

 ```{tip}
 Clicking **Apply cluster names** automatically regenerates the **diagnostics** and **track-class-proportion** plots (Step 4) with the new names, order and colors — no separate "regenerate" step needed for those two.
 The **Condition Comparison Report** and **contact-analysis** plots depend on which condition/contact column you pick, so re-run those from their own buttons after a rename.
 ```